89.1201 - State Policy (Updated February 10, 2025)

 (a) School districts shall by local board policy establish and operate one or more language proficiency assessment committees (LPACs).
 The school district shall have on file a policy and procedures for the selection, appointment, and orientation of members of the LPAC(s).

-(c) In addition to the three required members of the LPAC, the school district may add other trained members to the committee.
+(c) In addition to the three required members of the LPAC, the school district may add other members to the committee.
+All required members of an LPAC must be present either in person or virtually to make individualized student decisions.

 (d) No parent serving on the LPAC shall be an employee of the school district.

-(e) A school district shall establish and operate a sufficient number of LPACs to enable them to discharge their duties within four weeks of the enrollment of an emergent bilingual student.
+(e) A school district shall establish and operate a sufficient number of LPACs to enable them to discharge their duties within four calendar weeks of the enrollment of an EB student.

 (f) All members of the LPAC, including parents, shall be acting for the school district and shall observe all laws and rules governing confidentiality of information concerning individual students.
 The school district shall be responsible for the orientation of all members of the LPAC, including the parents.
 The LPAC may use alternative meeting methods, such as phone or video conferencing and the use of electronic signatures that adhere to district policy.

-(g) Upon a student's initial enrollment in Texas public schools, a student's transfer from a previous Texas public school district, and at the end of each school year, the LPAC shall review all pertinent information on all potential and identified emergent bilingual students, including emergent bilingual students with a parental denial of program participation, in accordance with §89.1226 of this title (relating to Testing and Classification of Students).
+(g) Upon a student's initial enrollment in Texas public schools, a student's transfer from a previous Texas public school district, and at the end of each school year, the LPAC shall review all pertinent information on all potential and identified EB students, including EB students with a parental denial of program participation, in accordance with §89.1226 of this title (relating to Testing and Classification of Students).

 (1) For students initially enrolling in Texas public schools, the LPAC shall:

-(A) designate the language proficiency level of each emergent bilingual student in accordance with the guidelines issued pursuant to §89.1226(b)-(f) of this title;
+(A) designate the language proficiency level of each EB student in accordance with the guidelines issued pursuant to §89.1226(b)-(f) of this title;

-(B) recommend, subject to parental approval, the initial instructional placement of each emergent bilingual student in the required bilingual or ESL program without restricting access due to scheduling, staffing, or class size constraints; and
+(B) recommend, subject to parental approval, the initial instructional placement of each EB student in the required bilingual or ESL program without restricting access due to scheduling, staffing, or class size constraints; and

-(C) facilitate the participation of emergent bilingual students in other special programs for which they are eligible while ensuring full access to the language program required under TEC, §29.053.
+(C) facilitate the participation of EB students in other programs for which they are eligible while ensuring full access to the language program required under TEC, §29.053.

 (2) For transferring students previously enrolled in a Texas public school district, the LPAC shall:

-(A) review permanent record and LPAC documentation from the previous Texas school district to determine if the student has been identified as an emergent bilingual student based on the original home language survey and initial identification process;
+(A) review permanent record and LPAC documentation from the previous Texas school district to determine if the student has been identified as an EB student based on the original home language survey and initial identification process;

-(B) determine the continuation of the required bilingual or ESL program participation with parental approval for students previously identified as emergent bilingual or determine the need for monitoring of students who have previously met reclassification and are in their first two years of monitoring;
+(B) identify previous program participation with parental approval and recommend appropriate program placement based on student data and available program models or determine the need for monitoring of students who have previously met reclassification and are in their first two years of monitoring;

-(C) review linguistic progress and academic achievement data of each emergent bilingual student to inform instructional practices; and
+(D) review linguistic progress and academic achievement data of each EB student to inform instructional practices; and

-(D) facilitate the participation of emergent bilingual students in other special programs for which they are eligible while ensuring full access to the language program required under TEC, §29.053.
+(E) facilitate the participation of EB students in other programs for which they are eligible while ensuring full access to the language program required under TEC, §29.053.

-(3) At the end of the school year, for all identified emergent bilingual students, including emergent bilingual students with a parental denial of program participation, the LPAC shall:
+(3) At the end of the school year, for all identified EB students, including EB students with a parental denial of program participation, the LPAC shall:

-(C) reclassify eligible emergent bilingual students as English proficient in accordance with the criteria described in §89.1226(i) of this title;
+(C) reclassify eligible EB students as English proficient in accordance with the criteria described in §89.1226(i) of this title;

 (D) recommend exit from program of reclassified English proficient students, pending parental approval, or continuation of program participation for reclassified students participating in a dual language immersion one-way or two-way program model, according to the goals of the program; and

-(h) The LPAC shall give written notice to the student's parent, informing the parent that the student has been identified as an emergent bilingual student and requesting approval to place the student in the required bilingual education or ESL program not later than the 10th calendar day after the date of the student's classification in accordance with TEC, §29.056.
-The notice shall include information about the benefits of the bilingual education or ESL program for which the student has been recommended and that it is an integral part of the school program.
+(h) The LPAC shall give written notice to the student's parent, informing the parent that the student has been identified as an EB student and requesting approval to place the student in the required bilingual or ESL program not later than the 10th calendar day after the date of the student's identification in accordance with TEC, §29.056.
+The notice shall include information about the benefits of the recommended bilingual or ESL program and that it is an integral part of the school program.

-(i) Before the administration of the state criterion-referenced test each year, the LPAC shall determine the appropriate assessment option for each emergent bilingual student as outlined in Chapter 101, Subchapter AA, of this title (relating to Commissioner's Rules Concerning the Participation of English Language Learners in State Assessments).
+(i) Before the administration of the state criterion-referenced test each year, the LPAC shall determine the appropriate assessment option for each EB student as outlined in Chapter 101, Subchapter AA, of this title (relating to Commissioner's Rules Concerning the Participation of English Language Learners in State Assessments).

-(j) Pending completion of the identification process, receipt of LPAC documentation for transferring students, or parental approval of an identified emergent bilingual student's placement into the bilingual education or ESL program recommended by the LPAC, the school district shall place the student in the recommended program.
-Only emergent bilingual students with parental approval for program participation will be included in the bilingual education allotment.
+(j) Pending completion of the identification process, receipt of LPAC documentation for transferring students, or parental approval of an identified EB student's placement into the bilingual or ESL program recommended by the LPAC, the school district shall place the student in the recommended program.
+Only EB students with parental approval for bilingual or ESL program participation will be included in the bilingual education allotment (BEA).

-(1) the total amount of time the student was enrolled in a bilingual education or ESL program;
+(1) the total amount of time the student was enrolled in a bilingual or ESL program;

 (2) the student's grades each grading period in each subject in the foundation curriculum under TEC, §28.002(a)(1);